 Each year Berkeley Social Welfare directly awards or administers approximately two million dollars in support to graduate students through fellowships, grants-in-aid, and stipend-based training programs.

 Graduate education financing needs are diverse, and vary according to individual circumstance.
 In addition to a personal contribution to pay for graduate school, most graduate students receive some form of financial assistance through a combination of a variety of resources.
 You should be planning any needed financial assistance arrangements as far in advance of enrollment as possible.

 Click on the links below to explore the variety of options and resources for financial support throughout your graduate career:

 - Achievement Awards and Prizes

 These annual cash awards recognizing student achievement and distinction are presented each spring semester at the annual Haviland Scholars Day Awards and Recognition ceremony.

-Graduate fellowship programs administered by the Graduate Division.
+Graduate fellowship programs administered by UC Berkeley Graduate Division.